cameron-wags/rainbow_csv.nvim/README.md

 #### Disadvantages

 * Rainbow CSV technology may be less effective for CSV files with many (> 10) columns
-* Current Rainbow CSV implementations do not support newlines inside double-quoted csv fields.
-Adding multiline fields support is technically possible under certain conditions but would impair other Rainbow CSV features and advantages.

 ### References